Logo design by @sirbro_ink.az

 Annette rolled her eyes to the ceiling.
 "You're arguing over my word choice?
 I'm… I'm sorry, but who are you?
 And why should I give a rat's tail what you think?"

 I squared my shoulders and flashed a comically large smile.
 "I'm Dakota Maddison, owner of Satin Mystique Tattoo.
 I believe it's my friends you're trying to protect everyone from."

 She put her hand over her heart and gasped.
 "You?"
 She let her mouth fall open for a moment.
 "You're the one who owns the tattoo shop?"

 I smirked and nodded, watching as she tried to sort it out in her head.
-With my arms and legs covered, people often got the wrong impression when they saw me.
-I had shoulder length, blonde hair, wore minimal makeup, and didn't have any visible piercings.
-All my tattoos were on my shoulders and down and my stature was small.
-No one was ever able to guess what I did for a living.
+With my arms and legs covered, people could never guess what I did for a living.
+I had shoulder length, blonde hair, wore minimal makeup, and was able to cover all my tattoos if, and when, I wanted to.
+Tonight, was one such occasion.

 "Hey.
 I just wanted to apologize for Annette.
 She's always quick to judge."

 "It's not your job to apologize for her.
-People are allowed to have their own opinion, even when that opinion is based on bias rather than fact."
+People can have their own opinion, even when that opinion is based on bias rather than fact."

 "Well, she can come across harshly at times.
 But she's also not wrong.
 No one in this town wants you or your criminal friends here."

 "Huh.
-That's so weird because between myself and my guest artists, we have over fifty local residents signed up to come in and get tattooed during our grand opening weekend.
+That's so weird because between myself and my guest artists, we have over fifty residents signed up to come in for tattoos during our grand opening weekend.
 Makes me think maybe some people do want me here."
 I reached forward and opened my car door.

 "I'm not done talking to you."
 She raised her voice loud enough that a small group of people stopped to watch.
 "I want to know why you're here."

 My heart was beginning to race and I could feel the flush crawling across my cheeks.
 I had to remind myself to keep my temper at bay.
 "I'm here because I want to be.
 I moved away from the city because I wanted a quieter life, a slower pace.
-My parents and I stayed here a number of times during the summers when I was growing up and I liked the town.
+My parents and I stayed here every year during the summers when I was growing up and I liked the town.
 Now, is that all or would you like to know what I had for breakfast as well?"